BeaconCMS/beacon/guides/your-first-site.md

 ## Handle the form submission event

 Besides displaying some data, we will have a form to subscribe people to our newsletter, so we need to react to that event.
-Let's create an event handler for that:
+Let's create an event handler for that.

-Edit the home page and click on the Events tab.
+Go to http://localhost:4000/admin/my_site/pages, edit the Home Page, and click on the Events tab.
 Then create a new event handler `join` with the following content:

 ```elixir
 %{"waitlist" => %{"email" => email}} = event_params